Australian Border Force: Marine Unit

-ABF maintains a fleet of ships and a number of coastal patrol vessels which act as a Coast Guard, the majority of ABF's vessels are assigned to Maritime Border Command and operate alongside the Royal Australian Navy (RAN)'s patrol boat group.
+ABF maintains a fleet of ships and several coastal patrol vessels which act as a Coast Guard.
+The majority of ABF's vessels are assigned to Maritime Border Command and operate alongside the Royal Australian Navy (RAN)'s patrol boat group.
 ABF vessels are staffed by Marine Tactical Officers (MTO), Engineers, Technical Officers, and other specialists who receive extra training in seamanship, navigation, and boarding operations.
 ABF Ships are prefixed with Australian Border Force Cutter (ABFC).

 Counter Terrorism Unit

 To better enhance the capabilities of the ABF to deal with national security threats, the Counter Terrorism Unit (CTU) was established.
 CTU officers are based at eight major Australian international airports and proactively intercept inbound and outbound passengers of national security interest.
 ABF officers of the Counter Terrorism Unit receive use of force training and are equipped with personal defensive equipment (PDE) including firearms.

 Detector dogs

 Australian Border Force breeds, trains and utilises detector dogs for the purposes of detecting prohibited and restricted goods on people, in products and in large areas.
 Such substances include illicit drugs, firearms, explosives, currency and tobacco.
 The detector dog program is based in a purpose-built facility in Melbourne, Victoria.
 Dogs are selectively bred and trained for at least seven months.
 Dogs are evaluated at 4, 6, 8, 10 and 12 months of age.
 60 to 70 percent of dogs bred by Australian Border Force are put to work, with the remainder sold to the general public.
 Dogs which complete the training program are used by the Australian Federal Police, Department of Agriculture, State and territory police forces, correctional services, Seeing Eye Dogs Australia, Australian Defence Force and various undisclosed international agencies.